BlackBeltTechnology/pandino/README.md

 Such extras are physically separated into external packages so that you can pull them in on-demand.

-## What Pandino is not / caveats

-> Pandino won't solve business problems.
-Pandino is intended to solve technical problems.

-It is important to note that when we start to incorporate more and more dynamism in our projects, the complexity can easily sky-rocket!

-Every Bundle which we want to introduce **SHOULD** be inspected in detail to make sure it handles all life-cycle and resource handling related tasks properly!

 ## Key Building blocks

 ### 1. Bundle